arooj1/DataScience_Salary_Prediction/README.md

 `Jupyter-Notebook` is used for this purposes rather than `spider`

+### 4-Model Building

+- Lasso Regression Model: Because of the sparse data from many categorical variables, it wouldbe good to normalized regression model (LASSO) to make it more effective.
+- Random Forest: The tree - like structure of the Random Forest regression model, it is capable of handling data sparsity.

+#### Model Performance
+- Linear Regression:* MAE ~ 19.88
+- Random Forest Regression Model:* MAE ~ 12.99

+### 5-Productionization

 ## FURTHER TASKS
 The following tasks can be initiated to further explore the salary estimation project: